cambialens/lens-api-doc/request-scholar.md

 For `GET` requests following structure is applicable.
 `include=authors,lens_id`
 > Note: Both *include* and *exclude* can be used in same request.

+# Stemming
+Stemming allows to reduce the words to root form.
+E.g. Constructed and constructing will be stemmed to root construct.
+Since sometime the default stemming might not give you exact result, disabling it will just search for provided form of the word. e.g. `"stemming": false`

 ### Supported Query Types